 If you were asked to tell us what you hear most often about CBD, what would you say?
 Most people would say that they heard, read, or were told that it helps with pain.
-In this article, we’re going to explore CBD for pain, whether it works, how it is used for pain management, and the most commonly used pain management options containing CBD.
+In this article, we’re going to explore CBD for occasional pain, whether it’s reported to work, how it is used for pain management, and the most commonly used pain management options containing CBD.

 Before we delve into this important information, we’d like to mention one thing.
-Although CBD is a derivative from a plant that is found in the marijuana family, it does not contain the same THC levels that are found in marijuana plants that are also part of the cannabis family.
+Although hemp-derived CBD is a derivative from a hemp plant that is part of the cannabis family, it does not contain the same THC levels that are found in marijuana plants that are also part of the cannabis family.
 Most CBD is considered THC free despite the fact that many brands have what is known as a trace amount.
-Although the federally mandated limit for hemp-derived CBD is 0.3%, there may also be a state limit on that trace amount.
-Before you purchase CBD for pain (or for any other reason), you should do your research and know what your state says about hemp-derived CBD use.
+Although the federally mandated limit for hemp-derived CBD is 0.3%, there may also be a state limit on the maximum level of that trace amount.
+Before you purchase CBD for occasional pain (or for any other reason), you should do your research and know what your state says about hemp-derived CBD use.
 This is important because you’re looking for pain relief and not to get high and/or fail a drug test.

 One of the most common questions people have: Is CBD a pain killer?
-Studies have shown that CBD can and does help many people who live with chronic pain.
+Limited studies have shown that CBD can potentially help people who live with chronic pain.
 Before we look at the benefits that CBD provides for occasional pain and the products that may deliver this relief, let’s talk about how CBD affects the body.

 CBD is short for cannabidiol.
 Every person has an endocannabinoid system.
 These are neurotransmitters that send messages throughout the entire body.
 According to the National Center for Biotechnology Information (NCBI), the endocannabinoid system involves the brain, endocrine system, and immune tissues.
 It also regulates the secretion of hormones and our response to stress.
 If you’ve ever been stressed out, you know just how much more physical pain that can create in your body.

 CBD binds to our cannabinoid receptors (CB-1 and CB-2) already present in our bodiesYour body is capable and already naturally produces low levels of endocannabinoids tThese receptors send chemical signals within your body that helps your cells respond to pain.
-CBD helps with pain by providing both anti-inflammatory effects and a reduction in pain.
-It’s also been found to help with insomnia caused by pain.
+CBD has been reported to help with pain by providing both anti-inflammatory effects and a reduction in occasional pain.

 In a study conducted two years ago, researchers applied CBD gel to rats with arthritis for four days.
 They found that the rats had less inflammation and pain.
 They also noted that the rats also did not have any side effects.